 For all of them, progress in literacy is essential, in that it plays a part in all aspects of the curriculum and is closely allied to thinking and learning skills.
 Because of this it is the highest of priorities within the curriculum.
-We use That Reading Thing and ToebyToe to enhance and improve students' literacy where needed.
+We use That Reading Thing, ToebyToe and Reading on your Head to enhance and improve students' literacy where needed.
 Students also take part in a "Big Read" session weekly.